compulab-yokneam/Documentation/etc/imx95/imx95_m7.md

-# Response: Cortex-M7 DDR execution on UCM-iMX95
+# Cortex-M7 DDR execution on UCM-iMX95

 The Cortex-M7 in the i.MX95 can execute applications from external DDR, so applications are not limited to the available TCM/SRAM capacity.
 NXP's MCUXpresso DDR targets are therefore applicable to the UCM-iMX95 at the SoC level.